Skip to main content Skip to navigation

 What to include in your Research Proposal

-• central research questions you plan to address and what kinds of answer you are looking for;
+• what your project is about and the central research questions you plan to address and what kinds of answers you are looking for;

 • the ability to situate your work within the existing scholarship and to show how your research engages with this body of research, methodologies or ideas;